Submit Your View

 What is the best fertiliser for buffalo grass?

 For the healthiest lawn, you must be sure to fertilise it when necessary.
 This is one of the four essential parts of keeping a lawn looking amazing.
-The best type of fertiliser for buffalo is a slow release liquid lawn fertiliser.
+The best type of fertiliser for buffalo is a slow-release liquid lawn fertiliser.
 Buffalo is incredibly hardy, but it can lose its vitality during the colder months like most other grass types.
-Thus, using an easy to use liquid lawn fertiliser will bring out the best in your buffalo lawn all year round!
+Thus, using an easy-to-use liquid lawn fertiliser will bring out the best in your buffalo lawn all year round!

 Why a buffalo lawn is so valuable

 Remember, all of the time and effort that you put into caring for your buffalo lawn is an amazing investment.
 You see, a national survey that was carried out by real estate’s Raine & Horne found that having a lawn can boost your home’s value by up to 20%.
-That’s a staggering amount which equates to an average of $110,000 based on Australian property values.
-So, not only will taking care of your lawn invariably add value to your home, but it will also increase its buyability (should you wish to sell up in the future that is).
+That’s a staggering amount that equates to an average of $110,000 based on Australian property values.
+So, not only will taking care of your lawn invariably add value to your home, but it will also increase its buy ability (should you wish to sell up in the future that is).
 In any case, at the very least, you will have a stunning and durable lawn that will be the envy of your neighbours!

 Conclusion